24 Oct New deep tissue imaging laser

 Earlier this year, the project received a major financial boost when it was awarded a £360,000 research grant from the Science and Technology Facilities Council (STFC).

-A prototype of the laser technology is tabled for autumn 2020.
+A prototype of the deep tissue imaging laser is tabled for autumn 2020.